vipin-banka/hunk-catalog/README.md

 * Open Business tools and verify category item.

 ### <a name="import-custom-entity">7.
 Import Custom Entity
+It is also possible to import content in a new custom commerce entity.
+Follow below steps:

 #### 7.1 Create a c# class for source custom item.